mbaauy/os212/index.md

 <br>

 ### Nothings more do you need?
 Let's get to know me better! (❁´◡`❁)
-Hi my name is Aulia Nur Fadhilah.
-I'm enrolled in Operating Systems class B. Great interacting with you!
+Hi my name is Aulia.
+Great interacting with you!
 <br>
 <br>